-The application proposes one off street car parking provision which is acceptable.
-The dwelling will have a large rear garden for the secure storage of bikes.
+The application proposes one off street car parking space which is acceptable.
+The dwelling will have a large rear garden for the secure storage of bikes and a bike store is shown in the plans.

 The proposal complies with LDP policy Tra 2 and Tra3.